sprokkel78/gtop/README.md

 Note: You must run gtop.py from it's own directory or it won't find the css file.

-Check https://github.com/sprokkel78/gtop for development and pre-releases.
+Check https://github.com/sprokkel78/gtop for contributing, development and pre-releases.

+Funding: Paypal sprokkel78.bart@gmail.com